Trump's Threats To Raise Tariffs On China Send Markets Falling

 President Trump's latest threat to set higher tariffs on imports from China is raising new fears about the ongoing trade talks with Beijing and sending global financial markets tumbling.

-Stock prices opened sharply lower in the United States on Monday — with the Dow Jones Industrial Average down more than 450 points — after Trump tweeted a vow Sunday to raise tariffs from 10% to 25% on $200 billion worth of imported Chinese goods.
+Stock prices opened sharply lower in the United States on Monday — with the Dow Jones Industrial Average down more than 450 points — after Trump tweeted a vow Sunday to raise tariffs from 10% to 25% on $200 billion worth of imported Chinese goods as of Friday.
 The stocks of companies that trade heavily with China were especially hard hit.

-Earlier Monday, the Shanghai Composite Index plunged 5.6%.
+Earlier Monday, the Shanghai composite index plunged 5.6%.

 "The United States has been losing, for many years, 600 to 800 Billion Dollars a year on Trade.
 With China we lose 500 Billion Dollars.
 Sorry, we're not going to be doing that anymore!"
 Trump said in a tweet Monday.
 (The goods trade deficit with China rose to a record $419.2 billion in 2018, but most economists say a deficit doesn't say much about the health of the economy.)